-9 of 10: The Bloody Jack series is good as a series gets.
+9 of 10: The Bloody Jack series by LA Meyer is good as a series gets.
 Romance, adventure, drama, and a heroine that makes you alternately cheer and wish to throttle her.

 I first heard about these books when I was looking at the Odyssey Awards which are given for the best audio books for children and teens each year and every year one of this series has been honored.

 Then one of my readers, Chelsea, recommended them several times for Tell Me What to Read and I finally got around to requesting one.

 I’ll admit that the first book in the Bloody Jack series wasn’t the greatest thing ever.
 I liked it quite a bit, but I didn’t know that I’d go on to the rest of the series.
 Then, the second one was available to download to my iPod through the library website, and by the time I was done with that one, I couldn’t get the third one fast enough.
 I finished that one last week and am now mourning that the fourth one hasn’t arrived on hold for me yet.
 I’m dyyyyyyying.